petertyt/Alx_DjangoLearnLab/social_media_api/README.md

 - **User Authentication**: Token-based authentication with registration and login
 - **Custom User Model**: Extended user model with bio, profile picture, and followers
 - **Profile Management**: Update user profiles with bio and profile pictures
+- **Posts System**: Create, read, update, and delete posts with like functionality
+- **Comments System**: Add comments to posts with like functionality
+- **Search & Filtering**: Search posts by title/content and filter by author
+- **Pagination**: Efficient handling of large datasets
 - **RESTful API**: Clean API endpoints following REST principles

 ## Project Structure